theparanoidtimes/radio-log/README.md

 ## License

-The Paranoid Times amateur radio logs
-Copyright 2021-2023 Dejan Josifović, The Paranoid Times
+Copyright (C) 2021-2023.
+Dejan Josifović, The Paranoid Times

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by